Pending Legislation in New York State

 Authorizes the social services department to terminate the subsidies that may be provided to a parent who adopts a disabled or hard to place child under certain circumstances, most specifically, determined to be “lack of support”.

 The Coalition is NOT in favor of this legislation.
+Please see the Coaltion’s Position on Subsidy Revocations for more information on this issue.

 This bill creates a new court procedure for obtaining birth certificates and medical histories of adoptees; permits an adopted adult to access a copy of their OBC if birthparents and the judge deems it so.